ACT Science

 Figures first, text only as needed

 For data and research passages, jump to the graphs and answer what they show.
 Read description text only when a question requires it, usually about experimental design.
+Deep dives: experimental design questions, interpreting trends, and calculating questions.
+Direct lookup items in factual questions on ACT Science.
 Speed this up with how to read graphs faster.

 Save Conflicting Viewpoints for last